What is spring management and what does it mean for you and your beehive?

 Of course, you’ll want to keep an eye out for signs of other pests and diseases in the hive.
 Tropical areas have to deal with hive beetles, for example, and the effort to keep Australia Varroa Mite free is ongoing.

 Every beekeeper needs to remain informed and vigilant.
-We will be posting about more pests and diseases in detail here on The Buzz soon.
+We will be posting about more pests and diseases in detail here on The Buzz in future.
 Other recommended resources are the BeeAware website and the Australian Beekeeping Guide.